Hatsune01/OpenWrt_Configuration_Guidance/Set Up Reverse Proxy on Apache.md

 - Sysadmin
 - How-To
 - Web Server
-date: 2022-11-10
+date: 2022-06-17
 description: Grafana and Prometheus are good monitoring tools.
 With the use of Docker, the deployment of these two gets way easier.
-slug: deploy-grafana-and-prometheus-via-docker
+slug: set-up-reverse-proxy-on-apache
 tags:
-- Docker
-- Grafana
+- Apache
-- Prometheus
+- Reverse Proxy
-title: Deploy Grafana and Prometheus via Docker
+title: Set Up Reverse Proxy on Apache
 ---

 Tags: #Guide